kjliao/Bid-Data-Analytics/README.md

-# LangChain_bigdata.py processes "big" data in the excel or csv format and generates statstical output and figures.
+# LangChain_bigdata_agent.py download can fetch data from websites and generates statstical output and figures.

 from langchain_core.tools import tool import pandas as pd